MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ---
 layout: post
-title:  "ChatsOps on Windows with Hubot and PowerShell"
+title: "ChatOps on Windows with Hubot and PowerShell"
 date: 2016-01-25 13:37:00
 comments: true
 description: Using Slack, Hubot and PowerShell to enable ChatOps in the Microsoft Ecosystem.
 ---

-ChatOps is a term used to describe bringing development or operations work that is already happening in the background into a common chat room .
-It involves having everyone in the team in a single chat room, then bringing tools into the chat room so everyone automate, collaborate and see how automation is used to solve problems.
-In doing so, you unifying the communication about what work gets done and have a history of it happening.
+ChatOps is a term used to describe bringing development or operations work that is already happening in the background into a common chat room.
+It involves having everyone in the team in a single chat room, then bringing tools into the room so everyone can automate, collaborate and see how automation is used to solve problems.
+In doing so, you are unifying the communication about what work gets done and have a history of it happening.

 ChatOps can be supplemented with the use of tools or scripts exposed using a chat bot.
 Users in the chat room can talk to the bot and have it take actions on their behalf, some examples of this may be:

 * Checking the status of a Windows Service
 * Finding out who is on call via the PagerDuty API